What I Learned about Work from My Dog

 FLAXMAN: During the highly impressionable, formative years of my life, I was very close to one American whose disdain for doing anything useful was equaled only by his utter disregard for acting responsibly.
 And yet he was allowed into my family's household to begin with -- if not entirely welcomed -- to help me learn responsibility and good work habits.

 When I was eight, I convinced my mother, who is not exactly fond of animals, to buy me a beagle.
 I promised to take care of him and to keep him out of her way.
-She got 50% off on Buster because he had stiff hind legs and undescended testicles.
+She got 50% off on Buster because he had stiff hind legs and -- excuse me, but this is true -- undescended testicles.
 It taught her to be wary of bargains.

 During Buster's last four flatulent years, my mother took care of him completely since, by that time, I was away in college.
 He finally died of old age with a little assistance from the veterinarian and the enthusiastic approval of my mother.